top of page

 ABOUT US

-SMIDGE (Social Media Narratives: Addressing Extremism in Middle-Age) is a Horizon Europe research project launched in March 2023 with a duration of three years.
-It addresses the pressing concern of conspiracy theories, misinformation, and extremism proliferating online, particularly targeting middle-aged individuals (45-65), who are both susceptible to extremist narratives and influential as decision-makers.
+SMIDGE (Social Media Narratives: Addressing Extremism in Middle-Age) is a Horizon Europe research project launched in March 2023 with a three-year duration.

 Objectives